gravityash/birthday-website/README.md

 ## 📸 How to Customize the Photos

-The project contains **18 unique photo placeholders** stored inside the `/public/images/` directory.
+The project contains **18 unique photo placeholders** stored inside the `/public/images/` directory (if not Available then create a folder named as ""**images**"" in the path '/public/images/').
 You can swap them using one of two methods:

 ### 💡 Method A: The Zero-Code Swap (Easiest!)
 You don't need to touch any code!
 Simply: